 - cooked rice, for serving

-- Add sliced steak, 2 Tablespoons gluten-free Tamari, and 1 Tablespoon gluten-free flour to a large Ziplock bag then seal and squish to evenly coat.
+- Add sliced steak, 2 Tablespoons gluten-free Tamari, and 1 Tablespoon gluten-free flour or cornstarch to a large Ziplock bag then seal and squish to evenly coat.
 Place the bag into the refrigerator to marinate while you prepare the rest of the dish.

 - Heat a large wok or nonstick skillet over high heat then add remaining 1/4 cup water.
 Once simmering, add broccoli then stir fry until crisp tender, 2-3 minutes.
 Remove to a plate then set aside.